nautobot/nautobot-app-data-validation-engine/docs/dev/dev_environment.md

 ➜ invoke start
 ```

-### Installing Additional Nautobot Apps
+### Installing Additional Nautobot Plugins

 Let's say for example you want the new plugin you're creating to integrate into Slack.
-To do this, you will want to integrate into the existing Nautobot ChatOps Nautobot App.
+To do this, you will want to integrate into the existing Nautobot ChatOps Plugin.

 ```bash
 ➜ poetry shell